caarlos0/codecon-2025/slides.md

 - Refactored core to support multiple languages, eventually
 - Burnout

-^ nfpm was the first spinoff project.
+^ created nfpm, the first spinoff project.
 OpenCollective had some cool companies donating, and is still active today.
 1k repos based on github search. wanted to support multiple langs as plugins.
 burnout: if you constantly ask yourself whether you are burn out or not, it might be worth checking it.
-Also, if your partner says you work too much, they probably right i don't really feel too comfortable talking about this, but I did write a bit about it, link gonna be in the end of the slides.
+Also, if your partner says you work too much, they probably right i still don't really feel too comfortable talking about this, but I did write a bit about more it, link gonna be in the end of the slides.

 ---